 The recovery (population and distribution) goal (within 10 years) is to maintain or increase the number of individuals and distribution of Painted Turtle ?
 Pacific Coast Population units, and ensure the quality and quantity of habitat remains stable or increases, while improving survivorship and recruitment within its range in British Columbia.

 Western Painted Turtle Recovery Team.
 2016.
 Recovery Plan for the Painted Turtle - Pacific Coast Population (Chrysemys picta pop.
 1) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning